X-CASH-official/xcash-dpops/README.md

 --parameters - Show a list of all valid parameters
 All parameters are optional, execept for --block_verifiers_secret_key. **The --block_verifiers_secret_key must be the first parameter**

---test - Run the test to make sure the program is compatible with your system
+--test - Run the test to make sure the program is compatible with your system.
+This can take around 24 hours

+--quick_test - Run the quick test to make sure the program is compatible with your system.
+This can take around 1 hour

 --block_verifiers_secret_key - The block verifiers secret key.
 This must be the first parameter